chinchalinchin/econ-info-server/README.md

 <a href = "https://www.alphavantage.co/documentation/">Alpha Vantage API Documentation</a>

+<a href = "https://node-postgres.com/">NodeJS node-postgres package</a>

 <u>Finneas-Stockholm</u> is a simple UI built from the AngularJS framework and served up through Node Express.
 The app makes calls to a free API provided by <b>Quandl</b>, retrieving financial data for the user to view.
 Currently, the app displays stock price data from a free WIKI database and economic information from a FRED dataset maintained by the Saint Louis Federal Reserve, both provided on <b>Quandl</b>'s servers.

 However, there are limitations to <b>Quandl</b>.
 Most of their equity data is historical.
 The free data stops at the date March 27th, 2018 and will remain there until Quandl dumps another set of equity prices into their WIKI database.
 Luckily, another free API exists for this app to use as backend: <b>Alpha Vantage</b>. <b>Alpha Vantage</b> provides up-to-date quotes on the stock exchange (and also forex markets!
 A possible future addition to <u>Finneas-Stockholm<u>). <b>Alpha Vantage</b> is used to retrieve the latest price information in lieu of <b>Quandl</b>, where appropriate.
-Alpha Vantage lacks economic infromation, such as interest rates and GDP estimates, however.
+Alpha Vantage lacks economic information, such as interest rates and GDP estimates, however.
 So, both <b>Alpha Vantage</b> and <b>Quandl</b> are necessary to get all the information required for this app.

-Note: API keys are stored in <i>/server/services/alpha_vantage/alpha_vantage_config.json</i> and <i>/server/services/quandl/quandl_config.json</i>.
+<u>Note:</u> API keys are stored in <i>/server/services/alpha_vantage/alpha_vantage_config.json</i> and <i>/server/services/quandl/quandl_config.json</i>.
 These are free services, so have at it.

+Currently working on data persistence by populating a postgres database with API calls to Alpha Vantage and Quandl.
+Application will determine if database is up to date on startup and populate the missing data where appropriate.
+See usage section for more information on connecting to a local postgres database.

 <h1>Feature Checklist</h1>

-1. Front-End: Node Server
+1. Node Server
 	- [x] Angular Service
 	- [x] Quandl Redirect For Node API
 	- [x] Alpha Vantage Redirect For Node API
 	- [ ] Authentication/OAuth2 Flow
+	- [ ] Data Persistence
+	- [ ] Modularize requests to Alpha Vantage and Quandl for easy database population
 2. Angular App: Functionality
 	- [x] Controller Data Binding
 	- [x] Service Injection